FreekBes/FreekBes/README.md

 ### Programming languages I main
-I am proficient in Python, Javascript, PHP, C, Bash, CSS (yes, CSS is not a "real" language, but it is still a valuable skill).
-I have also worked with C++, Java, Typescript, Go, Ruby, pSQL and probably a bunch of others before.
+I am proficient in Javascript/Typescript, Python, PHP, C, Bash, CSS (yes, CSS is not a "real" language, but it is still a valuable skill).
+I have also worked with C++, Java, Go, Ruby, pSQL and probably a bunch of others before.
 In the end, I believe I can pick up any language and understand its functioning.

 ### Programming history: my journey through the years